BeeStation/BeeStation-Hornet/README.md

 ## HOSTING

 If you'd like a more robust server hosting option for tgstation and its derivatives.
 Check out our server tools suite at https://github.com/tgstation/tgstation-server

 ## MAPS

-/tg/station currently comes equipped with four maps.
+BeeStation currently comes equipped with four maps.

 * [BoxStation (default)](https://tgstation13.org/wiki/Boxstation)
 * [MetaStation](https://tgstation13.org/wiki/MetaStation)